How SKU-Level PMax Product Feed Optimization Improves Performance

 - ROAS: 1,759%

-With 50% gross margins, this is strong performance.
+With 50% gross margins, this is strong directional performance.

-However, statistical confidence is still limited at ~30 clicks.
-The data is directional—but not yet definitive.
-This SKU remains active while additional data is collected and compared against others consuming campaign spend.
+However, statistical confidence is still limited at roughly 30 clicks.
+The data is useful, but not yet definitive.
+This SKU remains active while additional data is collected and compared against other products consuming campaign spend.

-This is where SKU-level analysis becomes powerful: not just identifying winners, but understanding when data is reliable enough to act.
+This is where SKU-level analysis becomes powerful.
+It is not only about identifying winners.
+It is also about knowing when the data is reliable enough to act.

 Why This Matters for eCommerce Advertisers

-eCommerce growth doesn’t come from campaign settings alone—it comes from better decisions at the product level.
+eCommerce growth does not come from campaign settings alone.
+It comes from better decisions at the product level.

-For advertisers with large catalogs, margin variability, seasonal inventory, or shifting priorities, aggregate campaign performance hides critical inefficiencies.
+For advertisers with large catalogs, margin variability, seasonal inventory, or shifting product priorities, aggregate campaign performance can hide critical inefficiencies.
+A campaign may look acceptable overall while certain SKUs are quietly wasting spend, suppressing return, or pulling budget away from stronger products.

 SKU-level optimization enables a shift from passive campaign management to active performance engineering.